petros-d/docs/cloud/develop-project.md

 ## Override the CLI's Docker Compose File (Local Development Only)

-The Astronomer CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), which is a tool for defining and running multi-container Docker applications.
+The Astronomer Cloud CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), which is a tool for defining and running multi-container Docker applications.
 You can override the CLI's Docker Compose configurations by adding a `docker-compose.override.yml` file to your Astronomer project.
 Any values in this file override the CLI's default settings whenever you run `astrocloud dev start`.

 To see what values you can override, reference the CLI's [Docker Compose file](https://github.com/astronomer/astro-cli/blob/main/airflow/include/composeyml.go).
-The linked file is for the original Astronomer CLI, but the values here are identical to those used in the Astronomer Cloud CLI.
+The linked file is for the original Astronomer Cloud CLI, but the values here are identical to those used in the Astronomer Cloud CLI.
 Common use cases for Docker Compose overrides include:

 - Modifying the ports at which the Airflow Webserver or Postgres database start on if another service is already running on those same ports (8080 and 5432, respectively).
 You can override this default and point your containers to a different port.
 - Adding extra containers to mimic services that your Airflow environment needs to interact with locally, such as an SFTP server.